angulardart/site-angulardart/src/angular/guide/testing/component/routing-components.md

 ## Which routing components can I test?

-You can test _any_ routing component, **except the application root** (usually `AppComponent`).
+You can test _any_ routing component, **except the app root** (usually `AppComponent`).
-This is because there is a circular dependency between the router associated with the application root, and the application root instance itself.
+This is because there is a circular dependency between the router associated with the app root, and the app root instance itself.

-In the context of a real application, the cyclic dependency is resolved by [bootstrapping][], but such a capability isn't provided by `angular_test`, nor is it generally needed in the context of component testing.
+In the context of a real app, the cyclic dependency is resolved by [bootstrapping][], but such a capability isn't provided by `angular_test`, nor is it generally needed in the context of component testing.
-When the app root is a routing component, it is often only an [application shell][], delegating most of the work to other components.
+When the app root is a routing component, it is often only an [app shell][], delegating most of the work to other components.
 In such a case, it is these other components which will be the most useful test subjects.